hackergrrl/hyper-string/README.md

 ## Usage

-Let's start writing "Hello", but have a fork where some other user wants to change it to "Hey" after seeing "He".
+Let's start writing "Helo", but have a fork where some other user wants to fix the spelling error by inserting another "l".

 ```js
 var hstring = require('hyper-string')